HomeBlogStarting University: What to Expect and How You Can Prepare

 You'll probably have a part-time job as you start uni, but not all super funds are built for students.
 As you're earning less than a full-time salary, the last thing you'll want is to pay hefty fees when you have a low super balance.
 Read more about what you need to know about superannuation as a student in our simple guide here.

-To avoid your super being eaten up by fees, consider a for-students fund like Student Super.
+To avoid your super being eroded by fees, consider a for-students fund like Student Super.
 We offer zero fees for balances under $1,000 and our fund is tailored to the specific needs of uni students.
 Join us today.

 This is general information only and does not take account of your individual investment objectives, financial situation or needs.
 Before acting on it, consider if the information is appropriate and whether you need to speak to an accredited professional.